wildmountainfarms/solarthing/couchdb.md

 * "command_feedback" Stores feedback for commands that were sent to the Outback MATE
 * "outhouse" Stores packets from the outhouse

+"solarthing", "command_feedback", and "outhouse" should be password protected. "commands" is not required to be password protected because data in it is protected by encryption to provide integrity.

 ## Creating it
 Each database must have the same "_design/packets/_view/millis" view